Skip to content

 1. Dependencies are the packages that will be installed in the environment.
 You can specify the version or use a wildcard.

-2. The exposed binaries are the ones that will be available in the system path. vim has multiple and all of them are exposed.
+2. The exposed binaries are the ones that will be available in the system path.
+In this case, python is exposed under the name py3.

 Channels#